Sub-Saharan Africa

 Zambia passes landmark law amendment ending child marriage

-Meskel Square traffic in Addis Ababa
+Meskel Square traffic in Addis Ababa, for article on fossil fuel vehicle ban

 Ethiopia becomes first country to ban combustion-powered vehicles